hl5814/AMJ/README.md

 //			}
 //			eval(a)
 // Based on static analysis, we didn't check whether the condition will be met,
-//therefore we need to capture both cases.
+// therefore we need to capture both cases.